yujunhuang0316/DATASCI-209_flask_template/README.md

   ```
    gunicorn --worker-tmp-dir /dev/shm app:app
    ```

+  * After you make the changes to your app settings, use the 'Back' link to return  to the previous screen.
   ![Digital Ocean app settings](images/06_app_settings.png)

-9. After you save your app settings, you will see a summary screen for your app.
+9. Click on the 'Skip to Review' link.
+You will see a summary screen for your app.
 Verify that the monthly app cost is $5, then select 'Create Resources'
   ![Digital Ocean app summary](images/07_app_summary.png)

 10. After you click the Create Resources button, you will see a web page that displays the progress of your app's build and deployment process.
 You can view the build and deploy logs if you need to troubleshoot a failed deployment